1aurend/music51/README.md

 cd bok
 ```

-Now that we have warm, dry, and safe home for our Learning Lab work, let's get coding.
+Now that we have a warm, dry, and safe home for our Learning Lab work, let's get coding.

 *To flex your `Terminal` muscles, you can run `cd ..` to navigate back up to where you were before you descended into your new `bok` directory.
 Run `cd bok` to spelunk back down.*